 Laurie is currently the Wyoming based Community Affairs Program Manager for Black Hills Energy.
 In her role with the company, she manages a service territory consisting of the south half of the state.
 She regularly works in the field, alongside natural gas and electric utility crews to provide information and communication materials to local media, the Wyoming Public Service Commission, contractors, and the public, regarding emergency issues and utility integrity and growth projects.

 Through her role in community relations, Laurie has had the opportunity to work closely with the K9s 4 Mobility teams and understands the critically important role of the organization.
 Laurie is enthusiastically looking forward to serving on the Board of Directors and continuing her work in supporting our local assistance dog industry.

 Laurie and husband Steve have been married for 27 years, together, they are the parents of two grown children.

-Justine graduated from Cheyenne East Highschool in 2019 and is now attending Laramie County Community College for Small Business.
+Justine graduated from Cheyenne East Highschool in 2019.
 She began officially working for K9s 4 Mobility at the completion of the training facility in 2015 but has always been a very special volunteer.
 She has assisted in the raising of many dogs in training and currently has one retired Service Dog as her own pet.
 Justine loves getting to know all of the recipients of the Assistance Dogs and builds a relationship with them that last.
-While attending college classes, Justine often takes a dog in training with her.
+She is attending Eastern Wyoming College in Torrington to complete her Veterinary Technician Certification.

-When Justine is not assisting with dog training she enjoys spending time with her horse, taking photos of scenery and just being outside.
+When Justine is not assisting with dog training, she enjoys spending time with her pets, taking photos of scenery and just being outside.